 You should definitely replace it when it starts to look worn out!
 As it won’t perform as well as when it was new.
 And if it starts to mold, toss it in your compost!

 The math is easy: If something will last for 3 months which equals 90 days/uses.
-If you use it only once a week, that thing should ought to last you about 1 year and 9 months.
+If you use it only once a week, that thing should last you about 1 year and 9 months.
 That’s how I’ve been able to get away with this.